Enlarged Prostate (Benign Prostatic Hyperplasia)

-Aside from causing such symptoms and problems with urination, BPH can also cause other problems in the urinary tract.
+Aside from causing such symptoms and problems with urination, an enlarged prostate can also cause other problems in the urinary tract.

-The diagnosis of BPH does not necessarily mean that you have to be treated.
+The diagnosis of enlarged prostate or BPH does not necessarily mean that you have to be treated.
 Sometimes the symptoms actually improve or wax and wane over time.
 In other cases, the symptoms get worse year after year, and you will eventually need to ask your physician about treatment.

 However, it is very important that prostate cancer is ruled out as the cause of these symptoms.